 - Start a Blog: If you create blogs to match your ideal personas’ interests, it will attract your ideal customers and improve brand engagement.
 Blogs also provide content for your social channels and help your brand appear in search results.

-- Focus on Customer Service: If you’re able to provide excellent customer service to your buyers, the word-of-mouth will strengthen your brand and save you a ton on marketing.
+- Focus on Customer Service: If you’re able to provide excellent customer service to your buyers, word-of-mouth will strengthen your brand and save you a ton on marketing.
 Revisit the values you described for your business and make sure they are delivered to your customers to associate them with your brand.

 12. Promote and Advertise